A Convenient Representation Theory of Lorentzian Pseudo-Tensors: $\mathcal{P}$ and $\mathcal{T}$ in $\operatorname{O}(1,3)$: What do we mean by `Time Reversal'? What do we mean by 'Time Reversal?'

 its negation is, as illustrated in Fig.~(\ref{fig:simpletraj}).

-Of course we can see chain rule from the time derivative is what causes the additional sign flip, but often we find ourselves in situations where this `implicit' additional time dependence is not obvious.
-If we wish to understand the time reversal of some complicated dynamics, it is cumbersome to unpack the definition of each object, to see if a possible chain rule might apply.
-Furthermore, physically it is not only those objects involving spacial derivatives which pick up a sign under spacial reflections.
-As such we should anticipate the possibility of objects which pick up a sign under temporal reflections whether or not their definition explicitly contains a time derivative.
-This motivates the notion that some objects are `charged' or `odd' under time reversal, and some objects are `uncharged' or `even'.
-Keeping this notion around and understanding its group structure allows for simple book keeping of objects which physically ought to pick up additional signs under reflections generally.
-In this case positions would be uncharged under time reversal and velocities would be charged, whereas they are both charged under parity inversion.
+Of course we can see the chain rule from the time derivative is what causes the additional sign flip, but often we find ourselves in situations where this `implicit' additional time dependence is not obvious.
+Should we wish to understand the time reversal of some complicated dynamics, it is cumbersome to unpack the definition of each object, to see if a possible chain rule might apply.
+Integrations and and derived quantities thereof generally should invite us to anticipate the possibility of objects which pick up a sign under temporal reflections whether or not their definition explicitly contains a time coordinate or time derivative.
+This motivates the notion that some objects are `charged' or `odd' under time reversal, and some objects are `uncharged' or `even'; no different from how the parity of a vector distinguishes coordinate vectors and pseudo-vectors.
+We will see that treating this notion rigorously allows for simple book keeping of quantities which physically ought to pick up additional signs under spacetime reflections.
+In this language, under time reversal positions would be uncharged (even) and velocities would be charged (odd), whereas they are both charged (odd) under spacial inversion.